eclipse-tractusx/vas-country-risk/docs/User-Guide.md

 ![Ratingselected](../docs/User-Guide-Images/RatingSelected.png)

-If you want to select more Ratings at once you can Open a Pop-Up with the 'Show Ratings' Button
+If you want to select more Ratings at once, you can open a Pop-Up with the 'Show Ratings' Button.
 In this Table you can manipulate the same way you can in the smaller Table.

 ![Popupselection](../docs/User-Guide-Images/RatingListPopUp.png)

-After selecting a Rating the World Map will change the Color of each individual Country.
+After selecting a Rating, the World Map will change the Color of each individual Country.
 How is this done.
 Each Rating has a score for most of the Countries.
-We have a Score Range of 0-100 for each Rating
+We have a Score Range of 0-100 for each Rating.
-For Example the CPI Rating has a Score of 45 for China and 29 for Russia.
+For Example, the CPI Rating has a Score of 45 for China and 29 for Russia.
-Depending on your selection with the Ranges the Country is then colored.
+Depending on your selection with the Ranges, the Country is then colored.

 ![WorldMap](../docs/User-Guide-Images/WorldMapFiltered.png)